orchest/orchest/docs/source/developer_guide/contributing.rst

 If you need any help or would like our perspective, then don't hesitate and reach out to us on our `Slack <https://join.slack.com/t/orchest/shared_invite/zt-g6wooj3r-6XI8TCWJrXvUnXKdIKU_8w>`_!

+Make sure to check out the :ref:`Development workflow <development workflow>` section and to follow the :ref:`Before committing <before committing>` instructions.

 Contributor License Agreement
 -----------------------------